forbesmyester/pipeawesome2/README.md

 ## Why did you do this?

-I feel UNIX pipes are underappreciated and could be destined for much more.
+I feel UNIX pipes are underappreciated and should be considered more often.

 ## So why do you love UNIX pipes?